 The weather has been great with low to almost mid 80s.
 Only a slight chance of rain continues to hold true.
 The slight northeast wind right now makes it feel a bit cooler.
 As we mentioned there is a bit more northeast in the forecast over and just past the weekend.
 As always we have included photos of some our anglers who have fished offshore with us.
 Good fishing weather, see you on the rip.

-Rick, Matt, TK and JJ aboard the “Marlin My Darlin” fishing charters in Ft.
+JJ, Matt, TK and JJ aboard the “Marlin My Darlin” fishing charters in Ft.
 Lauderdale out of Dock A @ Bahia Mar Marina.